 This makes sense considering the increased administrative burden they are taking on with expat clients.
-Given how expensive non-USA discount brokerages are to use around the world, I know that many non-residents are happy they have the Virtual Broker option back home in Canada.
+Given how expensive non-USA discount brokerages are to use around the world, I know that many non-residents are happy they have the CI Direct Trading option back home in Canada.

 Virtual Brokers Review: FAQ

-Who is Virtual Brokers Best For?
+Who is Virtual Brokers / CI Direct Trading Best For?